Ingentive-Limited/AILearningPath/scenario-1-weather-api/README.md

    cd scenario-1-weather-api
    ```

-2. **Use KiloCode to create the project**.
-Open KiloCode and use this prompt:
+2. **Use your AI coding assistant to create the project**.
+Open your AI assistant and use this prompt:

    ```
    Create a new ASP.NET Core 8 Web API project called "WeatherTracker" with the following requirements: